chris-schmitz/FastLED-Section-Manager/Reame.md

 - Each row in a given section has the exact same number of LEDs
   - Again, this is per the scope of my current project, the manager could be augmented to account for this as well, but keeping things simple and in scope

+## Future considerations

+- If throwing exceptions in arduino land jacks stuff up:
+  - How do we handle "ok" out of bounds access? (right now we pass back a -1 index, but is that the best way of handling it?!)
+  - How do we message back to the dev when an exceptional situation happens?
+    - For this we could write a logger class that uses `Serial` to report back and inject that as a dependency so that the classes don't need to be tied to arduino just for logging